 If you are unsatisfied with the new decision after going through the process, you have 45 days to contest it.
 This time, the Tribunal administratif du travail (TAT) will be responsible for rendering the decision.

 If you haven’t been working with a lawyer, now is the time to do so.
 A professional can help you present your arguments to the CNESST in a way that gives you the best chance of success.
-Feel free to contact us to find out how we can help you get the compensation you deserve.
+Contact us to find out how we can help you get the compensation you deserve.